Early Life and Education of Donald Trump: A Complete Timeline

 1984: Opening of Harrah's at Trump Plaza

-In 1984, Trump opened Harrah's at Trump Plaza, a hotel and casino, with the help of the Holiday Corporation.
+In 1984, Donald Trump opened Harrah's at Trump Plaza, a hotel and casino, with financing and management help from the Holiday Corporation.

 1985: Acquisition of Mar-a-Lago Estate